skybet/skybet.github.io/_posts/2016-03-01-delivery-pipelines-kitchen-chef-docker.md

 ```vendor.rb``` Creates a deployable artefact of the node application in the shared volume mount

 ```
-#Create a .tbz2 containing the node application and all its production dependancies
+#Create a .tbz2 containing the node application and all its production dependencies
 execute "build artefact" do
   command "/bin/tar -cvjf #{node['workspace']}/build/event-service-v#{node['new_tag_version']}.tbz2 event-service/"
   cwd node['workspace']